Blue gloved hands hold vials of blood samples

 A complete blood count (CBC) is a common lab test that can detect or monitor many different health conditions.
 A CBC measures different parts of the blood, including:1

-If there are abnormal counts, this may be a sign that you have a medical condition.
-Your doctor may then order more blood tests or different types of tests.
+If there are abnormal counts, this might be a sign that you have a medical condition.
+Your doctor might then order more blood tests or different types of tests.

 A cancer antigen 125, or CA-125 test, is often used if a doctor suspects a woman has ovarian cancer.
-CA-125 is a protein that is produced on the surface of cells and released into the blood.
-It is high in more than 80 percent of women with advanced ovarian cancer and in 50 percent of those with early-stage ovarian cancer.2
+CA-125 is a protein that is produced on the surface of cells and released into the blood, and it is one of the primary tumor markers (signs of cancer in the blood, urine, or tissues) used by clinicians.
+CA-125 is high in more than 80 percent of women with advanced ovarian cancer and in 50 percent of those with early-stage ovarian cancer.2

 The CA-125 test is usually just 1 of several blood tests that help doctors make a diagnosis of ovarian cancer.
-The test may also be used to monitor a woman’s response to ovarian cancer treatment.
-In some cases, it is used along with CT scans to monitor for ovarian cancer recurrence (return of the cancer following treatment).
+Test results can help doctors monitor a woman’s response to ovarian cancer treatment.
+In some cases, it is used along with CT scans to detect ovarian cancer recurrence (return of the cancer following treatment).
 However, the reported benefits of this are mixed.2

-Elevated CA-125 levels can also be caused by other health conditions.
-These include liver cirrhosis, pregnancy, endometriosis, diverticulitis, and uterine fibroids.
-This is why it is not a widespread screening tool for ovarian cancer, nor is it the only test that should be used to make an ovarian cancer diagnosis.2
+Elevated CA-125 levels can also be caused by other health conditions, including liver cirrhosis, pregnancy, endometriosis, diverticulitis, and uterine fibroids.
+This is why it is not a widespread screening tool for ovarian cancer, nor is it the only test that should be used to make a diagnosis.2

 A liver function panel test is a blood test that looks at how well the liver is working.
-Abnormal levels may mean there is liver damage or disease.3
+Abnormal levels might mean there is liver damage or disease.3

 Blood and urine kidney function tests can show how well the kidneys are working.
 These tests can also show how quickly bodily waste is being removed and measure protein levels in the urine.
 High levels can be a sign of kidney damage.4

-Some germ cell ovarian cancers can cause other tumor markers (signs of cancer in the blood, urine, or tissues) to rise.
+Some germ cell ovarian cancers can cause other tumor markers to rise.
 These tumor markers include:5

 You might have blood work to test for these if your doctor thinks you have a germ cell tumor.
 If your doctor thinks you have a stromal tumor, you might also have blood work to test your estrogen, testosterone, and inhibin (a hormone produced in the ovaries) levels.5